Error Handling in Rust: Result and panic!

 }

-The ? operator significantly cleans up error handling code where errors need to be passed upwards.
+The ? operator significantly cleans up error handling code where errors need to be passed

 6. Creating Custom Error Types (Briefly)